Logger framework

 Filtering classes and packages

-The class AbstractAppender
+The class AbstractAppender uses the Filter class

 to filter the logger output.
 It enables to filter whole package structures or just

 a simple class out.
-Each subclass of the AbstractAppender
+Each subclass of the AbstractAppender can use the

-to test in its writeMessage
+method checkFilter to test in its writeMessage method if

 the message should logged or not.